 - Calculate the expected payroll for each member of staff who may not be working throughout the closure.
 This should include wages, benefits, and compensation insurance.

 - Finally, you should add up the total lost revenue, any costs accrued for moving to a temporary base, as well as expected payroll, and subtract the saved expenses.
 This should help you to get a better idea of the sum you need to be covered by your business interruption claim.
 Contact your insurance provider for a better understanding of exactly what coverage you have.

-How Inquesta’s Business Interruption Consulting Service can Assist
+How Inquesta’s Business Interruption Loss Calculation Consulting Service can Assist

-If your business has suffered unexpected financial loss because of an interruption to your operation caused by something out of your hands, or you are unsure how to calculate a business interruption claim, we can help.
+If your business has suffered unexpected financial loss because of an interruption to your operation caused by something out of your hands, we can help.

 Inquesta have years of experience in supporting businesses going through exactly the same thing.
 We can provide a clear and honest insight into each aspect of your business and its finances to offer you a helping hand.

 The expertise of the Inquesta team means that we are able to accurately calculate your losses, help to devise a detailed plan, assist with negotiations, and more.